knqti/rstudio-vm/README.md

 ## Elevated Privileges

 Logging into the Droplet console defaults to `root` user with the highest privileges.
-By contrast, the new user (from [Console Steps: Add a new user](#console-steps-add-a-new-user)) has limited privileges.
+In contrast, the new user (from [Console Steps: Add a new user](#console-steps-add-a-new-user)) has limited privileges.

 You can elevate the new user's privileges with `sudo`.
 In the console, and as `root` user, enter the command: